 Think of Maharashtra and images of aamchi Mumbai, with crowded beaches and Bollywood presence flood your mind.
-Apart from the most populous capital city of India, Maharashtra is known for it is Misal Paav and Bombil, the Fervent Lavani, Mumbaikars' laid back attitude and the ever crowded Gateway of India.
+Apart from the most populous capital city of India, Maharashtra is known for it is Misal Paav and Bombil, the Fervent Lavani, Mumbaikars’ laid back attitude and the ever crowded Gateway of India.
 But if Aga Khan Palace and Elephanta Caves fail to lure you, take a peek at these uncommon tourist sites in the state.
-Venture into the road less travelled.
-After all, what's a vacation without a little suspense?
+Venture into the road less traveled.
+After all, what’s a vacation without a little suspense?
+We list the best Offbeat Places in Maharashtra that you must visit once.

 Tarkarli is a small village located on the south west tip of Maharashtra.
 It is best known for a long unbroken shoreline and clear waters.
 The beach here is great to just laze around, and a long walk along the shore through shacks and fishing huts lands you at Devbagh.
 This is where the Karli backwaters meet the Arabian Sea, with a slick piece of land jutting out of the village, separating the two.
 Apart from this, there is Bhogwe beach, on the opposite side of the Karli River.
 Bhogwe is more secluded and quiet, with occasional rocks and boulders.
 The beach is blessed with fine white sand and the water is pristine, so clean that the sea bed is visible till quite a distance into the sea.